 Introduction

 A career change to personal training might seem like the right move for you.
 Perhaps you have all the skills to become a personal trainer and you’re wondering what the next steps are to qualify as a PT.
-This article will answer all of your questions, giving you the info on all the personal trainer courses you need to complete to become a PT, explaining what each qualification entails.
+This article will answer all of your questions, giving you the info on all the personal training courses you need to complete to become a PT, explaining what each qualification entails.
 It’ll then break down some of the soft skills that you should look to develop to become the best PT possible.

 What Qualifications should I get to become a PT?